Pearl Milkweed Vine

 Maintenance

 Low maintenance and drought tolerant.
 Grows in a variety of soils.
-Likes to grow around live oaks and Texas persimmon.
+Likes to grow around Live Oaks and Texas Persimmon.
 Can climb a trellis, fence, or use as ground cover.
 Best in a naturalistic garden where some spreading is appreciated or a novel woodland-edge garden feature.
 Needs half day sun to bloom, but requires some shade from the afternoon sun.
 Not commonly sold commercially except for nurseries that specialize in native plants.
 WARNING: toxic to humans.
-Propagation: seed, stem cutting, root division.
+Native habitat: sandy or rocky soil in open woodlands and along forest edges.

 Blooms April-July.
 A twining vine with prominent heart shaped leaves.
 Attractive, green star-shaped flowers have a pearly iridescent center.
 A typical milkweed pod opens up to release many seeds attached to silky threads.
 Although still listed by some in the Asclepiadaceae Family, the majority of botanical organizations now list it in the Apocynaceae Family.
 Larval host: Queen and Monarch Butterflies.